TouMilou Music logo

 Life

-Michiel van der Meulen was released into the world in 1969, from school in 1988 (… with a diploma and his wife to be), by the army in 1989 (… with a truck driver’s license and skills he fortunately never needed to rely on), and from university in 1999 (… with two more diplomas, and skills he relied on ever since).
+Michiel van der Meulen was released into the world in 1969, from school in 1988 (… with a diploma and his muse and future wife), by the army in 1989 (… with a truck driver’s license and skills he fortunately never needed to rely on), and from university in 1999 (… with two more diplomas, and skills he relied on ever since).
 He works as a geologist for the Geological Survey of the Netherlands and is married with two children.
 Michiel is a mostly self-taught musician, having received training on the violin in his childhood and in composition later in life.

 Music